Amazon SageMaker notebook instances now support Amazon Linux 2

 notebook-al2-v1 on April 18, 2022.

-platform-identifier to indicate the choice for the Amazon Linux AMI version.
-Similarly,
+PlatformIdentifier, to select the Amazon Linux AMI version.

 notebook-al2-v1 refers to the Amazon Linux 2 AMI, and

 notebook-al1-v1 refers to the Amazon Linux AMI.
-For example, a command to create an instance with the Amazon Linux 2 AMI looks like the following command:
+You can find more information in CloudFormation’s documentation page: AWS::SageMaker::NotebookInstance.
+For example, the following lines specifies a SageMaker notebook instance with Amazon Linux 2 AMI.

 If you want to move your existing work to a new notebook instance, see our next post, Migrate your work to an Amazon SageMaker notebook instance with Amazon Linux 2.
 You can learn how to migrate your work and data on an existing notebook instance to a new, Amazon Linux 2 based instance.